Mujtaba6616/AI-Digest-Reader/README.md

-# 🤖 AI News Summarizer
+# 🤖 AI Digest Reader

 > A beautiful, AI-powered news summarizer that fetches articles, creates intelligent summaries, and presents them in a stunning dark-themed web interface.